spikeydragoon/Cross-Ark-Chat/README.md

 # Cross-Ark-Chat

 Cross Ark Chat connects all of your Ark Survival Evolved Servers chat together allowing you to talk to anyone from anywhere on your servers/clusters.
 I have added support to link in a discord channel so you can talk with your players from discord.
+You can also enable tribe logs to be sent to your discord channel.

 This program uses pure Rcon so it can be ran from anywhere however for best performance i would run it from the same pc that is hosting your Ark servers.